Best Volkswagen Finance Deals - January 2026

 On the hunt for a new Volkswagen?
 Looking to buy using finance?
 You've come to the right place for the best PCP offers on a new VW

-Volkswagen is the most popular car manufacturer in the UK, outselling even the likes of Ford.
+Volkswagen is one of the most popular car manufacturers in the UK, rivalling the likes of Ford, Kia Hyundai and plenty more.
 It has a huge range of cars and plenty of finance deals and offers as a result.

-The Volkswagen Golf has also been treated to a mid-life freshen up, too, so deals are out there.
-And if you’re looking to go electric, the VW ID.3 should be on your radar thanks to a recent facelift, plus the new VW ID.7, available as saloon and an estate, are well worth a look, especially with 0% APR and solid deposit contributions in the offing.
+And if you’re looking to go electric, the VW ID.3 should be on your radar thanks to a recent facelift, plus the new VW ID.7, available as saloon and an estate, are well worth a look, especially with low APR and solid deposit contributions in the offing.
+The VW ID.4 and VW ID.5 will be getting major mid-life updates, so extra discounts are available to shift remaining stocks in preparation for the new cars appearing at dealers.

 Best VW PCP Offers